It’s real simple…

 Don’t be offended.
 Most people are.

 The CDC estimates that 69% of American adults are overweight.

-Seems like a high number considering how educated people are about food these days, doesn’t it?
+Seems like a high number considering how much nutrition and health information people have access to these days, doesn’t it?

 No. Our problem in America is not lack of education.